neuronetio/eventorjs/README.md

 You can use normal RegExp object as eventName too.

-Eventor has built-in express-like route wildcard system so when you want to use some params just add slash `/` to eventName like `web-request:/user/:id/jobs`.
+Eventor has built-in express-like route wildcard/params system so when you want to use some params - just add slash `/` to eventName like `web-request:/user/:id/jobs`.
 You will have those "route" params inside `event.params` object.
-If there is an slash `/` character inside event name eventor will try to parse params inside those eventNames.
+If there is a slash `/` character inside event name - eventor will try to parse params inside those eventNames.

 ```javascript
 let eventor = new Eventor();